-(i) When the initial generator of the illegitimate credits has not retired approved credits in place of the illegitimate credits and ecology determines that that initial generator is unlikely to be able to do so, then the party that has acquired such credits may have those credits canceled by ecology if the party still holds the credits in its account, or if the party has used such illegitimate credits to meet its own compliance requirement, then ecology may require the party to retire an approved credit to replace each such illegitimate credit that it retired to meet its compliance obligation;

-(ii) May be subject to enforcement at ecology's discretion, unless ecology determines that the party from whom the credits were acquired engaged in false, fraudulent, or deceptive trading practices.
+(i) When the initial generator of the illegitimate credits has not retired approved credits in place of the illegitimate credits and ecology determines that that initial generator is unlikely to be able to do so, then the party that has acquired such credits may have those credits canceled by ecology if the party still holds the credits in its account, or if the party has used such illegitimate credits to meet its own compliance requirement, then ecology may require the party to retire an approved credit to replace each such illegitimate credit that it retired to meet its compliance obligation; Commented [A54]: NEW: Clarifying that this subsection deals with voiding credit transfers, not credit generation itself.
+The timeline is being updated to 10 days to align with WFRS and the credit buyer requirements above. (ii) May be subject to enforcement at ecology's discretion, unless ecology determines that the party from whom the credits were acquired engaged in false, fraudulent, or deceptive trading practices.